 Cocoa butter is also used often in recipes for baking sweet or creamy recipes.
 You can also add raw cacao butter to your bulletproof coffee to help in quick and sustained energy due to its high-fat content.

-Like coconut oil, true cacao butter can last indefinitely due to its antimicrobial properties.
+Like coconut oil, many believe that true cacao butter can last indefinitely due to its antimicrobial properties.

 It contains caprylic acid which helps to fight candida, a fungus that can cause health problems if out of balance, internally and externally.